6 top business process management benefits, advantages

 4. Better customer service and experiences

-Business process management benefits customer experiences in several ways, said Dana Daher, senior research analyst in the CIO practice at Info-Tech Research Group.
+Business process management benefits customer experiences in several ways, said Dana Daher, associate practice leader at HFS Research, an IT advisory group.
 BPM can help businesses do the following:

-- analyze existing processes to identify areas where customer service reps waste time submitting redundant information into a system;
+• Analyze existing processes to identify areas where customer service reps waste time entering redundant information into a system.

-- discover better ways to help customers see how far along they are in a complex process and what additional steps are required; and
+• Discover better ways to help customers see how far along they are in a complex process and what additional steps are required.

 5. Connected silos and more focused communications

 Business process management software can help connect siloed systems and processes by simplifying the technical work and improving communication.
-BPM's real-time visualization capabilities connect people, processes, information systems, software, SaaS platforms and machines, observed Valentina Botnari, product owner of Bonita Runtime at Bonitasoft, an open source BPM platform.
+BPM's real-time visualization capabilities connect people, processes, information systems, software, SaaS platforms and machines, observed Valentina Botnari, a freelance SAP technical function consultant.
 BPM can transform graphical models into executable commands to automate IT integration of business process automation.

-Botnari said her team uses a BPM-based process application to manage a twice-yearly software release by monitoring progress and identifying disruptions in the process.
+Botnari said BPM software can help manage software releases by monitoring progress and identifying disruptions in the process.
 When blocking issues are discovered, the BPM software limits communication to the key decision-makers and specifies ways to resolve the bottlenecks.
 "Narrowing communication to just the key people at that step," Botnari explained, "means not wasting everyone else's time in general coordination meetings or with massive email and other communication chains."

 6. Reduced risk, waste, redundancy and money pits